DXAC: 2023-present: Brigada News FM

+On June 27, 2023, Brigada Mass Media Corporation (BMMC) signed an agreement with Mareco, in which it would lease the station's airtime along with other Mareco stations in Manila, Baguio, and Cebu.
 On July 1, it went back on the air, this time as a relay station of 105.1 Brigada News FM in Manila.
 A couple of days later, it switched to automated music under the interim name News FM.

-On January 15, 2024, it started simulcasting 91.5 FM as part of transition with the tagline "93.1 Inyong Istasyon, Among Inspirasyon" as Brigada's lease with Primax was slated to expire this year.
+On January 15, 2024, it started simulcasting 91.5 FM with the tagline Inyong Istasyon, Among Inspirasyon as part of its transition ahead of the expiration of Brigada's incumbent lease with the latter frequency.

-On March 17, 2024, in celebration of the 87th Araw ng Dabaw, Brigada News FM Davao began broadcasting in this frequency full-time.
-Meanwhile, its former frequency downgraded to a repeater, which lasted until April 15, 2024.
+On March 17, 2024, in celebration of the 87th Araw ng Dabaw, Brigada News FM Davao began broadcasting on this frequency full-time.
+Meanwhile, its former frequency was retained as a repeater until it went off the air on April 15.

-Brigada News FM Davao was officially launched on April 15 with a motorcade at selected streets in Davao and on the same day, a grand launch concert to be held at NCCC Mall VP.
+Brigada News FM Davao was officially re-launched on April 15 with a motorcade at selected streets in Davao and on the same day, a grand launch concert was held at NCCC Mall VP.